ARM-software/arm-trusted-firmware/docs/user-guide.md

 *   `V`: Verbose build.
 If assigned anything other than 0, the build commands are printed.
 Default is 0

-*   `FVP_GIC_ARCH`: Choice of ARM GIC architecture version used by the FVP port for implementing the platform GIC API.
+*   `ARM_GIC_ARCH`: Choice of ARM GIC architecture version used by the ARM GIC driver for implementing the platform GIC API.
 This API is used by the interrupt management framework.
-Default is 2 i.e. version 2.0
+Default is 2 i.e. version 2.0.

 *   `IMF_READ_INTERRUPT_ID`: Boolean flag used by the interrupt management framework to enable passing of the interrupt id to its handler.
 The id is